 She May Have Been An Innocent Pawn In A Bigger Game

 Topsy led a typical life for a circus elephant in the late-19th and early-20th centuries, consisting of substantial mistreatment and neglect.
 In addition to her trainer plunging a pitchfork into her side, a circus follower threw a lit cigar into Topsy's mouth, prompting her to trample him.

-After the incident, Topsy was considered an inconvenience for her owners; thus, she became a way to display the pure force and danger of alternating current electricity.
-Although Thomas Edison had already lost the "War of the Currents," this display was a way to prove his research by those supporters who believed the current war to be an ongoing one.
+After the incident, Topsy was considered an inconvenience and liability for her owners; thus, she was made the subject of a study on alternating current electricity.
+Although Thomas Edison had already lost the "War of the Currents," this display may have been a method through which he could prove his research to those who believed the War of the Currents to be ongoing.

-Her Death Was A Public Spectacle
+The Event Was A Public Spectacle

 Some estimates report that 1,500 spectators attended Topsy's execution.
 At that time, such an event was a major curiosity for the general public.
 Today, however, people are looking back on the event as "a bit of a shameful moment in Coney Island's history," as stated by The Economist.

 In 2003, one century after her death, a memorial for Topsy was unveiled at the Coney Island Museum commemorating not only her life and death, but also her contributions – albeit unwitting – to the scientific community of the time.